Gain international experience

 Link to Toolkit for Students (opens in new window)

-• For fee-paying students - if the BIP exchange is not included in your regular Master's degree studies, it is possible to use up to 7.5 credits as part of the free-of-charge additional credit course included in the tuition fee.
+If the BIP exchange is not part of your regular Master’s degree studies, you may use up to 7.5 credits as part of the free-of-charge additional credit course included in your tuition fee.

 Organiser: TU Berlin